What PSI Should My Tires Be? A Simple Tire Pressure Guide

 optimal tire pressure guidelines

-Check pressures when tires are cold: driving raises PSI by about 4–6, which skews readings.
-Some vehicles require different PSI front-to-rear, so record both values and label them if you keep a maintenance log.
-Keeping tire pressures at the recommended tire pressure improves handling, safety, and fuel economy, and it frees you from guesswork.
-Make checking tire pressures a routine: it’s a small action that expands your control over vehicle performance and personal mobility.
+Check pressures when tires are cold.
+Driving raises PSI by about 4-6, which skews your reading.
+Some vehicles need different PSI front-to-rear, so note both values.
+Keeping pressures at the recommended level improves handling, safety, and fuel economy.

 Why the Tire Sidewall Number Isn’t Your PSI